 In addition to the structural shift in our business strategy, our operating subsidiaries are sharply focused on reducing energy intensity.
 Nearly every one of our subsidiary mining operations has an on-site rail-loading facility that allows for the movement of their products to their customer base in a highly energy-efficient manner.
-The one exception — the Viper mine in Illinois — is only 20 miles from its primary customer.
 In addition, Arch’s Wyoming subsidiary makes extensive use of capital-intensive conveyor systems to reduce truck haul distances, which in turn reduces both energy consumption and diesel requirements.
 In total, Arch’s Wyoming operations produce products that provide 200 times more energy than is consumed in the mining process.

 Arch’s core metallurgical business segment is comprised of large underground mines that rely principally on electricity as their energy source.
 In each instance, the primary production equipment at these subsidiary operations — as well as the preparation and loading facilities — are electric-powered.
 In addition, these mines liberate only modest amounts of methane.

 As part of their overall efficiency efforts, Arch subsidiaries employ a variety of demand management methods and equipment to reduce their need to draw electric power from the grid.
 These efforts include the use of variable frequency drives (VFDs) on large-capacity and electric motor-driven equipment; power correction capacitors; voltage regulators; and demand timing measures.